HIStory (web series): Obsessed

-Shao Yi-chen, a man who dies in an accident following a scuffle with his ex-boyfriend Chiang Chin-teng, is reborn and sent back 9 years.
-To save his future self, he avoids Chin-teng and his feelings for him.
-Yi-chen proceeds to destroy his diary, where he writes about his longtime feelings for him.
-Chin-teng discovers a few pages, and develops a growing curiosity about Yi-chen which he can't explain.
-Yi-chen himself realizes that he can't resist Chin-teng, no matter how many times he tries to not fall for him again.
+Shao Yi-chen, a man who dies in a car accident following a scuffle with his ex-boyfriend Chiang Chin-teng, is reborn and sent back 9 years.
+To change his future, he avoids Chin-teng and his feelings for him.
+Yi-chen proceeds to destroy his diary, where he wrote about his longtime crush on Chin-teng.
+Chin-teng finds a few pages and develops a growing curiosity about Yi-chen which he can't explain.
+Yi-chen himself realizes that he can't resist Chin-teng, no matter how many times he tries.